 You’ll go through Glenbeigh and then skirt along the ocean, turning inland past Cahersiveen to cross the hills to Waterville.
 A little coastal town, Waterville’s claim to fame is Charlie Chaplin, who vacationed here annually for a decade or so.
 Stop for a photo next to Chaplin’s statue on the sea-side of the road.

-Beyond Waterville, the highway becomes even more winding.
+Beyond Waterville, the Ring becomes even more winding.
 Every once in awhile oncoming lorries and buses hug the center line just enough to give you pause.
 But there are also cutouts along the way so you can pull over and take pictures of the spectacular views.

 Watch for a large cutout big enough for the tour buses on the west side of the road.
 It’s a great place to stop since the view along the coastline here is spectacular.
 A bonus is that at times you’ll find an itinerant musician or two there, serenading those who stop.